Tests required by Canadian immigration

 Wojtek Ciszak M.D.

-In addition to an examination by a Panel Physician, IRCC requires the following routine test and investigations.
+In addition to an examination by a Panel Physician, IRCC requires the following routine tests and investigations.

 Chest X-ray